arthurjweaver/wwe-controller-firmware/README.md

    - compute "instantaneous" alternator rotational frequency (rpm)
    - compute alternator energy production (Energy = Power x time)

 Within `loop()`, various timeouts are used to limit how much time data reads, writes and posts are allowed to take before moving on to the next `loop()` iteration.
-The idea is to complete execution of all `loop()` tasks (successful or not) in less than one second.
-The aim is to prevent data being "lost" due to blocking.
+The idea is to complete execution of all `loop()` tasks (successful or not) in less than one second and thereby minimize "lost" data.

 Outside of `loop()`, the interrupt-driven, high-rate "critical" processes _always_ function at their intended rates whether or not `loop()` is slowed (or blocked) for any reason.
 This can be an important safety feature for managing a machine such as a wind turbine!

 Interestingly, the standard watchdog function will reboot the controller should `loop()` freeze up for any reason _regardless_ of the state of interrupt-driven tasks.
-However, a frozen interrupt-driven task **will not be detected** by the watchdog unless such a failure prevents `loop()` itself from executing.
-An open question is how such events might be detected and dealt with.
+However, a frozen *interrupt-driven* task **will not be detected** by the watchdog unless such a failure prevents `loop()` itself from executing.
+While this has **not** been an issue, an open question is how such events might be detected and dealt with.